 [s3] calling_format = boto.s3.connection.OrdinaryCallingFormat

-Using the Storage Transfer Service
+Importing data with Storage Transfer Service

 Storage Transfer Service enables you to easily import large amounts of online data into Cloud Storage from Amazon S3 buckets, Microsoft Azure Storage containers, and general HTTP/HTTPS locations.
 Storage Transfer Service can be used to schedule recurring transfers, delete source objects, and select which objects are transferred.